KonradOrzelowski/ChatWeb/README.md

     - [`delete_post.js`]: Contains the function to delete a post.
     - [`save_conversation.js`]: Contains the function to save a conversation.
     - [`update_conversation_title.js`]: Contains the function to update the title of a conversation.

-### Backend

-The backend of the ChatWeb application is built with Node.js and Express.js.
-It handles requests from the frontend, interacts with database, interacts with the Hugging Face Inference API, and sends responses back to the frontend.
-Here are the relevant files and their descriptions:

-- [`server.js`]: This file sets up and starts the Express.js server.
-- [`ConversationsHandler.js`]: This file handles the retrieval and manipulation of conversation data from the MongoDB database.
-- [`generate_response_from_model.js`]: This file generates responses from a machine learning model.
-- [`/state_manager/`]: This directory contains files related to managing the state of the application.
-It includes a file named messages_manager.js which manages the state of messages in the application.
-- [`/routes/`]: This directory contains routing files for the Express.js server.
-Some of the files include:
-  - [`conversations_routing.js`]: Handles routes related to conversations.
-  - [`delete_conversation_routing.js`]: Handles routes related to deleting conversations.
-  - [`get_lists_routing.js`]: Handles routes related to retrieving lists.
-  - [`incoming_messages_routing.js`]: Handles routes related to incoming messages.